 Hello, horror movie fanatics.
-My name is Akari.
-Akari Kekse.
 Today, I want to introduce you to the fascinating (and dreadful) world of Japanese horror movies.
 If you are looking for terrific and original films or are eager to experience an unique culture of fear, look no more.

 Teketeke is based in an old urban Japanese legend.
-A girl appears at the rail-road where she died and she cuts in half anybody who has the bad luck to see her.
-Nobody knows where she comes from, or her true motives to perform these evil acts; there are multiple theories about it.
+A girl appears at the train station where she died and she cuts in half anybody who has the misfortune of seeing her.
+Nobody knows where she comes from or her true motives to perform these evil acts; there are multiple theories about it.
 In the movie, our protagonists will have to find the truth in order to stay alive.
 A great movie with a magnificent and evil villain that will give you nightmares for years to come.

-X-Game is the perfect anti-bully, revenge-movie.
-A group of 4 students awake in a class-room where they have to play a deadly game.
-The X-Game.
+X Game is the perfect anti-bully revenge movie.
+A group of four students awake in a classroom where they have to play a deadly game: the X-Game.
 They will try to endure several demented tortures while trying to discover what is happening, and the true reasons behind this insane and horrific experience.
 If you like movies like Saw, you have to look no further for another dreadful experience.
 Not for the weak of heart.

-Death-Tube is quite similar to X-Game in the sense that both introduce the concept of a group of strangers facing the horror of playing mortal games where the loser will always die.
-In this particular case, all the games are broadcast in a special website where millions of people watch them in real time.
+Death Tube is quite similar to X Game in the sense that both introduce a group of strangers facing the horror of playing mortal games where the loser will always die.
+In this particular case, all the games are broadcast on a special website where millions of people watch in real time.
 Of course, most of these watchers think that the events are fake, without knowing that all the deaths and pain are for real.
 A truly gruesome experience that will keep you guessing for the fate of our protagonists.

-Noroi is a rare kind of Japanese horror film.
-It enters into the Found-Footage sub-genre so common for the American cinema but so unusual for this distant culture.
+Noroi is a rare kind of Japanese #horror film.
+It enters into the found footage sub-genre so common in American cinema, but so unusual for this distant culture.
 It is presented as a television documentary, and it recounts the tragedy that Masafumi Kobayashi experienced while investigating a strange and complex case involving an ancient demon, girls with psychic powers, strange deaths and evil curses.

-11 individuals were killed in a hotel several decades ago.
-The killer, after performing this nefarious act, committed suicide.
-Now, a director is obsessed with bringing this story to the celluloid.
-I will not spoil anything else, but be prepared to a lot of surprises . . . and scary moments.
+Eleven individuals were killed in a hotel several decades ago.
+The killer, after performing this murderous act, committed suicide.
+Now, a director is obsessed with bringing this story to celluloid.
+I will not spoil anything else, but be prepared to a lot of surprises and scary moments.

 If hope that you enjoyed this list.
-Don´t forget to follow me on Facebook and on Twitter.
+Don't forget to follow me on Facebook and on Twitter and on YouTube.

 Have evil dreams!